Diane Voyatzis Norwood, MS, RD, CDE

 Some women have trouble getting comfortable when sleeping in the last few months of pregnancy.
 In addition, it may be hard to relax when you are worried about the baby, childbirth, and being a mother.

-Overall, keep in mind that once the baby arrives, these discomforts are typically forgotten.
+Overall, keep in mind that after the baby arrives, these discomforts are typically forgotten.

 The American Congress of Obstetricians and Gynecologists